-Artist Nick Scrimenti recently told us about the important role Winsor & Newton mediums play in his work.
-See here.
+Artist Nick Scrimenti shared the important role Winsor & Newton mediums play in his work, you can read more about that here.
 Inspired by his pragmatism and exploration beyond his own immediate palette, we’ve chosen four mediums techniques that could expand your oil painting horizon.

 Do you more frequently use Artisan Water Mixable Oil Colour?
 Learn more about using mediums with Artisan Water Mixable Oil Colour here.

 After a layer of Artists’ Oil Colour has dried or semi-dried, you may choose to glaze it by adding a thin, oily transparent layer of paint.
 As light travels through the glaze, it’s reflected off the opaque layer beneath.
 In short, it makes the painting glow.